 Figure 7.20 shows a typical flow in the signal processing part for active controls of the suspension system.
 Raw signals from sensor readouts injected to ADCs are muliplied by calibration factors, which are measured beforehand, and converted to displacements or velocities at the sensing points.
 The real sensor signals are then transformed into virtual sensor signals, which describe the rigid-body motions of the suspension bodies in the Euclid coordinate system.
 This transformation is done by multiplying a sensor matrix whose elements are determined from geometric layout of sensors.
 When several kinds of virtual sensor signals are available for the same reconstructed DoF, the measurements are blended into a super sensor signal.
-This sensor blending scheme is used for the controls of the top stage motions which are measured by two different kinds of sensors; LVDTs and geophones.
-The super sensor signal is constructed by multiplying a lowpass filter L(s) to the LVDT signal and a complimentary highpass filter H(s) = 1 - L(s) to the geophone signal.

 The virtual sensor signals are then injected to the servo systems in the signal processor.
 The sensor signals are firstly applied with offsets, which determines the DC operation points of the suspension bodies, and then applied with servo filters to obtain feedback signals.
 The control gains are switched between 0 and -1, which determines the active controls ON or OFF.
 The digital system can alter the control gains and offsets gradually so that the system transits to different control states smoothly.

 The digital system can inject excitation signals in arbitrary points of the signal paths.
 When the characterization of the suspension system is performed, excitation signals are injected just after the servo filters so that the motion of a certain DoF is excited.
 The control signals from the optical lever and photosensors are also added to this point.
-Though the photosensors are explained to be observatory sensors for characterization, the signals are fed back to the actuators to demonstrate the lock of the interferometer (see section ??).
+Though the photosensors are explained to be observatory sensors for characterization, the signals are fed back to the actuators to demonstrate the lock of the interferometer.